Sailing Catamaran Haul-Haulout and what Cruisers could Expect

 While we would like this completely resolved here in Fiji, the Autopilot rotary drive needed replacement on return to Australia.

-We contracted the services of Nick from South Pacific Fibreglass, to assist us with this temporary repair to our rudder and repair the damage sustained during haul-out.
+South Pacific Fibreglass: We contracted the services of Nick (an approved Vuda Marina contractor) to assist us with this temporary repair to our rudder and repair the damage sustained during haul-out here at Vuda Marina.
 He was very honest, engaging and had work done very promptly.
 We would strongly encourage engaging his services for any fibreglass work.

 (Our Rating - 10/10).

-Chase from Boabab Marine at Denarau Marina - Fiji, came to our Raymarine rescue.
-He was fast in identifying, importing and installing a replacement unit, all done in 3 business days (including the part coming from New Zealand).
+Boabab Marine at Denarau Marina - Fiji, came to our Raymarine rescue.
+Chase was fast in identifying, importing and installing a replacement unit, all done in 3 business days (including the part coming from New Zealand).
 In fact, they got more business from us as a result.

 (Our Rating - 10/10).

-Niraj from Summer Electrical Services (Vuda Marina), thankfully came to our aid to assist in connecting power at our Vuda Marina hardstand position on a late Saturday afternoon.
-He was actually at a function and he saved all our frozen foods by connecting power, when everyone else had left us high and dry (excuse the pun).
-We are very grateful.
-Part of our FULL STORY following.
+Summer Electrical Services (approved Vuda Marina contractor) - Niraj thankfully came to our aid to assist in connecting power at our Vuda Marina hardstand position on a late Saturday afternoon.
+He was actually at a function, and he saved all our frozen foods by connecting power when everyone else had left us high and dry in more ways than one.
+Our FULL STORY following.

 (Our rating - 10/10)

 Our decision to use this facility was influenced by the positive experience we had at their sister marina, Copra Shed Marina, where the service was excellent (thank you, Dolly).
-Recommendations from fellow sailors, along with articles from Island Cruising (thank you, Viki), further reinforced our choice.
+Recommendations from fellow sailors.

 We hauled out at Vuda Marina late on Friday afternoon, after having forwarded our haul-out requirements, including details from our Leopard manual, a week in advance.
 We were especially proactive leading up to the haul-out because we were taking on water and operating under significant time pressure.
-As a result, we had already arranged for tradespeople and electricians to be ready upon arrival.
+As a result, we were very proactive in arranging tradespeople and electricians to be ready upon arrival.

 While waiting on a marina mooring for several hours before haul-out, we discussed our requirements with Vuda Marina staff and were reassured by two staff members who met us by dinghy that a 32A power connection would be available.
 We were repeatedly told, “no problem, no problem.”

-Unfortunately, it appeared that some of the information regarding our haul-out requirements had not been communicated to the front-line staff.
+Unfortunately, some of the information regarding our haul-out requirements had not been communicated to the front-line staff.
 The initial trailer configuration proved unsuitable for hauling our yacht, and this was compounded by the tidal challenges experienced during the operation.

-As a result, our yacht ended up resting on its mini keels on the ramp while the team reconsidered their haul-out approach.
-During this time, a person we later learned was a manager, remained seated in an Amarok vehicle observing the situation.
-Given the mounting challenges, the fading daylight, the sudden change of haul-out plans, and the vessel grounding on the concrete ramp, we were surprised that the manager did not approach us directly to address our concerns or provide reassurance.
+As a result, our yacht ended up 'bumping' on its mini keels on the ramp while the team reconsidered their haul-out approach.
+During this time, a person we later learned was a manager remained seated in an Amarok vehicle observing the situation.
+Given the mounting challenges, the fading daylight, the sudden change of haul-out plans, and the vessel now grounding on the concrete ramp, we were surprised that the manager did not approach us directly to address our concerns or provide reassurance.

 It was only once we were positioned on the hardstand that we were informed of the damage sustained during the haul-out.
 By this stage, the manager was nowhere to be seen.
 We do, however, highly commend the haul-out staff for their honesty and professionalism in showing us the damage immediately.
 Their transparency is the sole reason we are not pursuing repair costs.

 The damage appeared to be a compression fracture in the area surrounding the lower bridgedeck emergency exit, midway along the port hull.
 This required professional repairs at our own expense before we could safely continue our journey back to Australia.
-In addition, there was damage to the lower section of the port mini keel caused when the yacht grounded on the ramp during the first haul-out attempt.
+In addition, the lower section of the port mini keel was damaged when the yacht grounded on the ramp during the first haul-out attempt.

-We were advised after haul-out that the water blasting would take place at 10:00 am the following morning (Saturday), as the now failing light (due to the haulout problems) this day, made it impractical to proceed.
+We were advised after haul-out that the water blasting would take place at 10:00 am the following morning (Saturday), as the now failing light (due to the haul-out problems) on that day, made it impractical to proceed.

 Unfortunately, this marked the beginning of a very difficult weekend.

-We discovered that one of the hardstand support blocks had been positioned directly beneath a saildrive access panel that needed to be removed for the contractors to commence cleaning and painting work, work that was due to begin that same Saturday afternoon.
+We discovered that one of the hardstand support blocks had been positioned directly beneath a saildrive access panel that needed to be removed for the contractors to commence cleaning and painting work, work that was due to begin that same Saturday afternoon after the water blast.

 Niraj from Summer Electrical was outstanding, coming to our assistance late on Saturday afternoon to help establish temporary power to the yacht.
 He supplied additional extension leads so we could at least keep the fridges running and allow the tradespeople we had organised to continue their work.